Why Your Dental Practice Is Not Showing Up in ChatGPT Recommendations

 Where to start

 If you do only three things, take them in order: confirm your site is indexed and readable, reconcile your business details so they agree everywhere, and rewrite your key service and fee pages to answer real patient questions plainly.
-Those three remove the most common reasons a practice is invisible, and every one of them sits comfortably inside GDC rules.
+Those three remove the most common reasons a practice is invisible.

 For the companion playbook on earning the recommendation, read how dentists get recommended by ChatGPT, and the fuller method in answer engine optimisation for dentists and clinics.
 For the local-business view of the same problem, see AEO for local businesses.
-For the service-page view of how QBiz applies it, see our AI SEO for dentists page, part of our wider AI optimisation services.
+For why AI visibility matters now and the first moves to make, see AI search visibility for dental practices.
+To see the same thinking delivered as a service, our AI SEO for dentists page is the place to go, and it sits within our broader AI optimization services.

 Get your AI Visibility audit →